Japanese diaspora: Mexico

-Mexico was the first Latin American country to receive Japanese immigrants in 1897, when the first thirty five arrived in Chiapas to work on coffee farms.
+Mexico received Japanese immigrants in 1897, when the first thirty five arrived in Chiapas to work on coffee farms.
 Immigration into Mexico died down in the following years, but was eventually spurred again in 1903 due to the acceptance of mutually recognized contracts on immigration by both countries.
 Immigrants coming in the first four years of these contracts worked primarily on sugar plantations, coal mines, and railroads.
 Japanese immigrants (particularly from the Okinawa Prefecture, including Okinawans) arrived in small numbers during the early 20th century.

 United States

 In the United States, particularly after the Chinese Exclusion Act of 1882, Japanese immigrants were sought by industrialists to replace Chinese immigrants.
-In the early years of the 20th century, anxiety about the rapid growth of cheap Japanese labor in California came to a head when in 1906, when the School Board of San Francisco passed a resolution barring children of Japanese heritage from attending regular public schools.
+In the early 20th century, anxiety about the rapid growth of cheap Japanese labor in California came to a head in 1906, when the School Board of San Francisco passed a resolution barring children of Japanese heritage from attending regular public schools.
 President Roosevelt intervened to rescind the resolution, but only on the understanding that steps would be taken to put a stop to further Japanese immigration.
 In 1907, in the face of Japanese government protests, the so-called "Gentlemen's Agreement" between the governments of Japan and the United States ended immigration of Japanese workers (i.e., men), but permitted the immigration of spouses of Japanese immigrants already in the US.
-The Immigration Act of 1924 banned the immigration of all but a token few Japanese, until the Immigration Act of 1965, there was very little further Japanese immigration.
+The Immigration Act of 1924 banned the immigration of all but a token few Japanese, and until the Immigration Act of 1965, there was very little further Japanese immigration.
 But afterward, the Japanese American community increased heavily.

-The majority of Japanese settled in Hawaii, where today a third of the state's population are of Japanese descent and the rest in the West Coast (California, Oregon, Washington and Alaska) and Southwestern United States (Arizona, New Mexico, and adjacent parts of Colorado, Nevada, Texas, and Utah), but other significant communities are found in the Northeast (Maine, New York, New Jersey, Vermont, Massachusetts, Rhode Island, Connecticut, New Hampshire and Pennsylvania) and Midwest (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin) states.
+The state with the highest percentage of Japanese people is Hawaii, where today a third of the people are of Japanese descent.
+The majority of Japanese Americans live on the West Coast, with other significant communities in the Southwest, Northeast and Midwest.

 South America

+Argentina

+Argentina is home to about 80,000 people of Japanese descent.
+Most of them live in Buenos Aires, where neighborhoods like Balvanera and Monserrat have many Japanese restaurants, shops and izakayas.
+Buenos Aires also has the largest Japanese garden outside Japan, called Jardín Japonés, located in Palermo neighborhood.